- A military commission signed by Abraham Lincoln as President during the U.S Civil War in March 1863

 Lincoln is credited with piloting the Union to victory and ending slavery in North America.

 He was assassinated at the close of the Civil War in April 1865.

-The document measures 14.5 x 19 inches and is beautifully illustrated with the engraved eagle and flag vignette.
+The document measures 13.5 x 17.25 inches and is beautifully illustrated with the engraved eagle, military cannons and U.S flag vignette.

-The original embossed, blue paper seal also remains intact.
+The original embossed, blue paper War Department seal remains intact.